-The SST Stories Project is an independent initiative to capture the many facets of Goshen College’s SST program over nearly 50 years.
+The SST Stories Project began as an independent initiative to capture the many facets of Goshen College’s SST program over nearly 50 years.
 The stories represent a variety of voices from different countries, years, cultures and involvements – both past and present.
 They are stories from current students and alumni, host families and group leaders, stories to look closely at the complicated, joyful, difficult, often unexplainable ways we connect with each other across cultures around the world.
-The project will also work with many expressions of storytelling, including prose and essays, poetry and art, photography and multimedia.

 What is the purpose of collecting stories?